Pymatuning State Park

 The north shore of the park, including Linesville Campground, beach, picnic areas, boat launch, marina and cabins can be reached from US 6.

-The east shore of the park, Tuttle Campground, beach, picnic areas, boat launch and Espyville Marina can be reached from PA 285.
+The east shore of the park, Tuttle Point, beach, picnic areas, boat launches and Espyville Marina can be reached from PA 285.

 Driving Directions: The Interactive GIS Map has turn-by-turn driving directions to the park office from the Park Information Window.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.